bossman48/GLADIGATOR/README.md

 Apikey is required to access [UMLS](https://uts-ws.nlm.nih.gov/rest/content/) server.
 Apikey is used to gather data from [UMLS](https://uts-ws.nlm.nih.gov/rest/content/) server, you can research in this [documentation](https://documentation.uts.nlm.nih.gov/rest/search/)

 Email and password is used to enroll to the Disgenet, you can research in this [documentation](https://www.disgenet.org/api/).

 :warning:

+DisGeNet API is not available at this moment.
+Please use source files in source-files folder.

+:warning:

-Your config.py file must be inside of the ./Main-Project/Gathering-Data/ folder and ./trained-models.
+Your config.py file must be inside of the ./Main-Project/Gathering-Data/ folder.

 :warning: